smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/06_determine_foreign_key_paths.md

 <img src="https://raw.githubusercontent.com/smpetersgithub/AdvancedSQLPuzzles/main/images/AdvancedSQLPuzzles_image.png" alt="Advanced SQL Puzzles" width="200"/>

-# Foreign Key Dependency Path Analysis Script
+# Foreign Key Dependency Path Analysis

 Next, we’ll focus on determining foreign key paths.
 This is similar to determining object dependency paths, but here we focus exclusively on foreign key dependencies.
 A script provided at the end of this chapter automates this process.